skyaxe97/tp/docs/DeveloperGuide.md

 1. The file size of the application is below 100MB.

 ## 8.0 Documentation

-Apart from PDF versions of our User Guide and Developer Guide, separate versions are also managed under the `/docs` folder.
-The versions under these folders should be the most updated.
-GitHub Pages and Jekyll are used to generate formatted static websites to host the User Guide and Developer Guide.
+Apart from the User Guide and Developer Guide managed under the`/docs` folder, there are also separate PDF versions maintained.
+However, the versions available in the `/docs` folder. should be the most updated.
+The project uses GitHub Pages and Jekyll to generate formatted static websites to host the User Guide and Developer Guide.

 ## 9.0 Testing / Logging

 The project makes use of Gradle and JUnit5 for testing.
 There are two ways that tests can be run, which are elaborated below.